 - Mode of delivery In Person

-- critically engage with the political and social history and culture of the early Roman Empire;
+- critically engage with the politics, society and culture of the Roman Empire;

 - analyse and evaluate primary historical sources;